arihant398/Microsoft-Engage/README.md

  1. Clone the project and "cd" to the root directory in your terminal.
  2. Enter the following command ``` $ npm install```
- 3. Create a .env file add following:
+ 3. Create a .env file and add following:
 	~~~
 	PORT=5000
 	DATABASE=<YOUR MONGODB URL >
 	TOKEN_SECRET=<YOUR SECRET KEY>
 	~~~
- 4. Enter following commands in terminal
+ 4. Enter the following commands in terminal
 	 ~~~
 	 $ cd frontend
 	 $ npm install
 	~~~
- 5. Enter following command in the root directory:
+ 5. Enter the following command in the root directory:
 	 ``` $ node index.js```
  6. Enter following comman in the frontend directory:
 	 ```$ npm start```